Malaysian earthtiger tarantula

-The Malaysian earthtiger tarantula, scientific name Omothymus schioedtei, is a species of spider in the family Theraphosidae (tarantulas), found in Peninsular Malaysia.
+The Malaysian earthtiger tarantula, scientific name Omothymus schioedtei, is a species of spider in the family Theraphosidae (tarantulas), found in Peninsular Malaysia and southern Thailand.
 It is also known by the synonym Cyriopagopus schioedtei.

 Description

 Omothymus schioedtei is a large and colourful arboreal tarantula from the subfamily Ornithoctoninae.
 It is a very large spider with a leg span of 22 cm and a carapace length above 3 cm.
-There is a distinct sexual dimorphism.
-The male is olive green with faint yellow leg striation.
-The male has a blunt tibial apophysis and long slender legs.
-Subadult males can be easily sexed by the epigynal fusillae method, as well as turning greener and greener for each molt until maturity.
-This is especially easy to see by the ventral coloration as subadult males are green and subadult females are black.
+The species exhibits distinct sexual dimorphism.
+Males are olive green in colouration which becomes more prominent with each subsequent molt until maturity.
+Females are brown as juveniles, and with each molt gain a lighter olive green carapace and a dark grey and black abdomen and legs.
+Both sexes have long red hairs covering their abdomen and legs in addition to stripes on their abdomens which resemble the stripes of tigers, giving the species their common name.

 Taxonomy

 Omothymus schioedtei was first described by Tamerlan Thorell in 1891, the type species of his new genus Omothymus.
 In 1903, Eugène Simon synonymized Omothymus with Cyriopagopus, hence Omothymus schioedtei became Cyriopagopus schioedtei.

 The relationship between a number of genera of East Asian spiders was unclear as of March 2017.
 A. M. Smith and M. A. Jacobi in 2015 restored the species to its original name of Omothymus schioedtei, on the grounds that the type species of the genus Cyriopagopus, C. paganus, was not distinct from the genus Haplopelma, unlike C. schioedtei.
 They also synonymized Haplopelma with Cyriopagopus.